Conscious Communication Tools and Strategies

 After studying and practicing Marshall Rosenberg’s “Nonviolent Communication,” Gay and Katie Hendricks’ “Conscious Loving” and “Conscious Living,” and being exposed to practices such as “circling,” “transparent communication,” and “authentic relating” I began creating programs that applied these teachings and practices to organizations.

-Equipped with expanded self-awareness, we are also able to be stronger leaders, empowering others to also see where they could create more effective and fulfilling relationships with peers, employees, and supervisors.
+Equipped with expanded self-awareness, we are also able to be stronger leaders and individual contributors, creating more effective and fulfilling relationships with peers, employees, and supervisors.

 I coach individuals and groups in conscious, healthy ways to relate to one another.
-Programs include tools and practices in deep listening and connecting that allow participants to explore differences in a safe environment where no one is made wrong and all are honored.
+Programs include tools and practices in deep listening and connecting that allow participants to value the diversity of different perspectives in their interactions with other team members.

 No one has to lose.
 But everyone has to change.